rybafish/rybafish.github.io/variables.md

 Starting 091 beta 1 (not released yet) RybaFish supports "variables" in custom KPIs.

 Variables are placeholders that will be replaced by actual values before usage.
-Variables defined in the custom KPI yaml file, for example let's take updated [expensive statements](/customKPIgantt) custom KPI definition exp_st.yaml:
+Variables defined in the custom KPI yaml file.
+Let's take [expensive statements](/customKPIgantt) custom KPI definition exp_st.yaml and add variables:

 ```
 variables: 'y1: 10, y2: 50, threshold: 30, user: %'